dylnuge/dylnuge.com/content/_index.md

 ## About Me

-My name is Dylan Nugent, and I work in software.
-I've been an engineering manager for the better part of this year.
-Before that I spent around five years working as a software engineer (at various companies, with various seniority, in various departments, and having various honorifics) in the San Francisco Bay Area.

-More importantly, I enjoy building systems, understanding systems, and writing about how they work.
-The blog posts on this site aren't connected by a more complex theme than "things I want to write about."
-Usually that's software or management.
+My name is Dylan Nugent, and I work and play with software.
+I enjoy building systems, understanding systems, and writing about how they work.
+My writing isn't connected by a more complex theme than "things I want to write about."
+Usually that's tech related.
 Sometimes it's music, running, backpacking, mental health, or video games.

+I'll be participating in the Spring 1 batch of [Recurse Center](https://www.recurse.com/) and plan to write about what I'm working on here, so that's likely to be the central theme for at least the next few months.

-If you have questions, feel free to reach out—my Twitter DMs are usually open, and I'm available on Keybase and Signal if you're concerned about privacy.
+This blog doesn't support comments but if you have questions, feel free to reach out—my Twitter DMs are usually open, and I'm available on Keybase and Signal if you're concerned about privacy.
 I'm also a member of a number of tech (and non-tech) Slacks and Discords.
 Chances are good if you see a "dylnuge" it's me.

-If you're looking to hire, I'm flattered but not actively looking for a job right now.

 Thanks for stopping by!

 ## Projects, Articles, and Talks

+This website is relatively new, so here's a collection of stuff I've done online before I set this up.

 ### Smashing Stacks

 I did a talk for BlueVoyant on the concept of stack smashing and the paper by